 Holstein Grazing.
 11x14, oil on linen mounted on panel.
 2017.

-In this case, I avoided that problem by using a photograph of a cow grazing in the shade.
+For this painting, I used a reference photograph of a cow grazing in the shade.

-But that introduced a whole new set of problems: thie biggest of which being the blue-green hue in the whites that came from light reflecting off the grass and diffusing through the tree shade.
-It didn't go well with an unpainted background.
+But that introduced a whole new set of problems: the biggest of which was the blue-green hue in the whites that came from light reflecting off the grass and diffusing through the tree shade.
+The figure didn't work with an unpainted background.
 Even worse, it had some difficult cool-to-warm temperature shifts.

-I scraped off my first attempt and looked for another approach.
+After scraping off my first attempt, I looked for another approach.

 - Shifting from a cold color scheme to a warm color scheme.
 This made the picture look more natural to my eye - I guess it's easy to associate cows with a more earthy palette.

 What do I mean by analogous color scheme?
 I've only used colors that are close to each other on the color wheel—in this case they are all variations of yellows, greens, and earthy browns.